verrazzano/verrazzano/install/install-olcne.md

 These are used to configure the cluster and should refer to external addresses of the load balancers in the previous step.
 The A records will need to be created manually.

-**NOTE:** At this time, the only supported deployment for OLCNE is the manual DNS type.
+**NOTE:** At this time, the only supported deployment for Oracle Linux Cloud Native Environment is the manual DNS type.

 |Record             | Use                                                                                              |
 |-------------------|--------------------------------------------------------------------------------------------------|